Air Fryer Smashed Potatoes

 Instructions

 • In a large pot, add the potatoes and cover with water.
 Add one tablespoon of salt and place over high heat.
-Boil until fork tender.
+Boil for 15 minutes or until tender.

 • Preheat the air fryer to 200C/400F.